flutter/packages/packages/in_app_purchase/in_app_purchase_android/migration_guide.md

 if (productDetails is GooglePlayProductDetails) {
   ProductDetailsWrapper product = productDetails.productDetails;
   if (product.productType == ProductType.subs) {
+    // Unwrapping is safe because the product is a subscription.
     SubscriptionOfferDetailsWrapper offer =
         product.subscriptionOfferDetails![productDetails.subscriptionIndex!];
     List<PricingPhaseWrapper> pricingPhases = offer.pricingPhases;